merkle-open/webpack-config-plugins/README.md

 ## Zero Config example

-Webpack provides many defaults so you are able to run it without any configuration:
+Webpack itself provides many defaults so you are able to run the `common-config-webpack-plugin` without any configuration:

 ```bash
 npm i --save-dev webpack-cli webpack common-config-webpack-plugin